SEX CRIME CASE RESULTS

 Rape - Sexual Assault Charges - REDUCED TO MISDEMEANOR

-A sailor was arrested and charged with rape and object sexual penetration of another sailor by local authorities.
-He had been at a party at a shipmate's home with several other sailors where some sexual activity occurred.
+Our client was arrested and charged with rape and object sexual penetration by local authorities.
+He had been at a party at a shipmate's home with several other members of his command where some sexual activity occurred.
 After our client engaged in sex with the female at the apartment, she contacted the local police department with a claim that she had been raped and digitally penetrated by our client.
 Our client later turned himself in, at which time he was arrested and put in jail on the two charges.
 Despite the strenuous objection of the prosecutor, we were able to secure a bond for our client and he was released from jail pending the outcome of his trial.
 We continued to aggressively defend our client and ultimately, when the case went to the preliminary hearing, we secured an agreement resulting in the dismissal of the rape and object penetration charges, in exchange for our client's plea to a misdemeanor charge of simple assault and battery.
 Our client was able to continue in his military career.

 Rape - Sexual Assault Charges - CHARGES DISMISED